patrickyue/Vue.js/PluralSight/Book-Listing-Part-Two/README.md

-# Build a Reading List Part One
+# Build a Reading List Part Two

 This repo contains the code for the Pluralsight Project "Build a Reading List Application with Vue.js"